craigh411/suggestion-box/README.md

 moveDown() | Moves the selected suggestion down by 1 | Yes select(position) | Selects the suggestion at the given position | Yes reset() | Resets selection to starting position.
-Note: this does not reset the json data | Yes hide() | Hides the suggestion box | Yes show() | Displays the suggestion box if there are suggestions or no suggestions message if showNoSuggestions option is true | Yes fadeIn(bool) | Sets the value of the fadeIn option | Yes fadeOut(bool) | Sets the value of the fadeOut option | Yes delay(ms) | Sets the value of the delay option | Yes
+Note: this does not reset the json data | Yes fadeIn(bool) | Sets the value of the fadeIn option | Yes fadeOut(bool) | Sets the value of the fadeOut option | Yes delay(ms) | Sets the value of the delay option | Yes